 The COVID-19 virus has had a major impact on the way companies conduct business.
-According to Stanford economist Nicholas Bloom, 42% of the United States labor force is working from home.
-Even after the virus is eradicated or everyone is vaccinated, companies will still need to utilize what we learned from the virus to make appropriate change management decisions.
+According to Forbes, 74% of workers now expect remote work to become the standard.
+In addition, according to Stanford economist Nicholas Bloom, 42% of the United States labor force is working from home.
+Even if the COVID-19 virus is eradicated or everyone is fully vaccinated, companies will still need to utilize what we learned from the virus to make appropriate change management decisions.
 The way companies interact with employees needs to continue to evolve with the ever-changing work landscape in the United States and globally.

 Bloom also writes in his article that 51% of employees report that they can work from home with the same efficiency as when they were working in an office.
-Allowing employees to work from home increases worker retention, provides for a better life-work balance for employees, and employees are actually more productive working from home than they were when working in the office (Remote Workers Are More Productive).
+Allowing employees to work from home increases worker retention, and provides for a better life-work balance for employees (Remote Workers Are More Productive).
 It is no secret that younger generations are attracted to jobs with workplace flexibility.
 Being able to select from a larger pool of interested applicants will also lead to better employees being hired.
 With a predominantly work-from-home workforce, employers are able to save on costs by reducing office space and office utilities.
 Expensive office space is one of the biggest costs that a business will have, and reducing or completely eliminating these expenses can make the difference between a company being profitable or not.
 Organizations should put in place a plan for how they will handle working from home going forward.
 This may seem like a big organizational change, but it will have many benefits in the long term.
-An employer’s company also needs to do away with the old-fashioned way of thinking that you need to have employees sitting at a desk in an office to maximize productivity.
+An employer’s company also needs to do away with the old-fashioned way of thinking – that you need to have employees sitting at a desk in an office to maximize productivity.

 Technology is always a core focus of making an organizational change.
 It is not simply enough to purchase or upgrade to the latest or best technology – you need the right employees to maximize the benefits of new technology.
 Retiring legacy systems is also vital in preparing for the future.
 The more up-to-date your systems are, the less employees you need to specialize in particular areas.
 As time goes on, less people will be knowledgeable in old technologies and will require higher pay for their expertise.
 It is a lot more cost efficient to make plans now to retire old systems, than it is to fix a legacy system that is broken.